utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/passing-data-between-blocks.md

 ## Getting data

-Postman Flows gets data with [API requests](/docs/getting-started/sending-the-first-request/) from existing collections in your workspace.
-Postman Flows also accepts data pasted into the **Start** block.
+Postman Flows gets data with [API requests](/docs/getting-started/sending-the-first-request/) from existing collections in your workspace, or from data pasted into the **Start** block.

-### Getting data with an API request
+### Getting and passing data with an API request

 In this example, a flow's **Send Request** block gets data with a collection's GET request.
 The **Send Request** block then passes all the data to a **Log** block.